 The monsoon season spans from mid November to mid January.
 If you’re planning to visit Taman Negara in December it might be better to consider activities closer to Kuala Tahan if you don’t want to take any Taman Negara malaria risk.

-The driest season is February through to October where rain is less likely, however the park does receive rain year round.
+The driest season is February through to October where rain is less likely.
+However, the park does receive rain year round.

 In our opinion, the best time to visit is between June and September as rain is less likely and it’s hot.
 However, this is the busiest time so accommodation and attractions may be more busy.